The Squeeze (1977 film)

-The Squeeze is a 1977 British gangster thriller directed by Michael Apted and starring Stacy Keach, Edward Fox, David Hemmings and Stephen Boyd.
+The Squeeze is a 1977 British gangster thriller directed by Michael Apted and starring Stacy Keach, Edward Fox, David Hemmings and Stephen Boyd, in one of his final film performances.
 It was based on the 1974 novel Whose Little Girl Are You? by Bill James (as David Craig).
 The screenplay was by Minder creator Leon Griffiths.

 Plot summary

 Before the action depicted in the film begins, Jill had left Naboth who, despite his habitual overdrinking, had managed to keep custody of their two sons.
 He had lost his job as a police detective and become a private investigator.
 Jill had since married Foreman and lived with him and his daughter Christine.

 In the film, Keith Unslaw leads a gang of criminals, including Barry and Taf and their driver Des.
 They kidnap Jill and Christine, using them to blackmail Foreman into helping the gang raid his security van full of cash.
 Foreman employs Naboth to help him recover Jill and Christine without doing any damage to his reputation, which he highly prizes.
 Naboth follows Foreman to a rendezvous and recognises Keith from a case he successfully investigated when he was a police detective.
 Naboth tracks the gang to Vic Smith's house where he intends to rescue Jill and Christine but, instead, Keith recognises him and they beat him up, strip him naked and send him home.

 During her and Christine's confinement, Jill complies with the gang's demands to keep them occupied with cooking and playing backgammon.
 Eventually they coerce her into stripping naked in front of them, echoing the way Naboth had been humiliated at Vic's house.
 After the raid takes place, Jill and Christine are taken to be handed over to Foreman.
 Christine is released.
 Through circumstances, Vic's daughter is also present and Naboth seizes her, threatening to shoot her if Jill is not released; she eventually is.
 Naboth apprehends Vic.

 The plot relies on the relationships between the main characters, including Jill's history with Naboth; Foreman valuing his business more than his wife; Naboth and Keith's past conflict as detective and criminal; and a sub-plot involving Naboth's relationship with his friend Teddy.
 It leaves open the possibility that Foreman was in on the kidnap plot as a means of stealing the company's money and humiliating Jill.